AriFordsham/GHCWiki/data-parallel/dec2010-release.md

 - Repa packages

-(No release of vector should be necessary, as 0.7.0.1 should work fine.)
+(New release of vector is also planned.)

 ### Before the release we must achieve the following